Event Handling and SocketContext Reference

 pub fn try_data<T: DeserializeOwned>(&self) -> Result<T, SocketError>Returns

-Ok(T)when payload deserialization succeeds.Err(SocketError)when payload is missing or parsing fails.
+Ok(T)if the payload could be deserialized.Err(SocketError)if no payload is available or parsing fails.

 When to use it

-- This method consumes internal payload.
+This method consumes the internal payload.
 A second call in the same handler fails.

 Method try_validated_data::<T>()